dotnet/docs-maui/docs/fundamentals/localization.md

     > [!NOTE]
     > Resource identifiers are case insensitive, and must be unique per resource file.

-1. Save the Windows resource files.
+1. Save each Windows resource files.

-> [!NOTE]
-> Windows resource files use a build action of `PRIResource`.
-This build action doesn't need setting on each *.resw* file in a .NET MAUI app, because it's implicitly applied.

-An example of the folder and file structure is shown in the following screenshot:
+An example of the required folder and file structure is shown in the following screenshot:

 :::image type="content" source="media/localization/windows-strings-folders.png" alt-text="Screenshot of the localized folder structure in Visual Studio for strings on Windows.":::

 #### Consume the localized app name

-The string resource that represents the app name can be consumed by using the `ms-resource` URI scheme:
+The string resource that represents the localized app name can be consumed by using the `ms-resource` URI scheme:

 1. In Solution Explorer, open the *Packageappxmanifest* file in the package manifest editor.
-1. In the manifest editor, on the **Application** tab, set the **Display name** field to `ms-resource:` followed by the name of the string resource that identifies your app name:
+1. In the package manifest editor, on the **Application** tab, set the **Display name** field to `ms-resource:` followed by the name of the string resource that identifies your app name:

     :::image type="content" source="media/localization/windows-localize-app-name.png" alt-text="Screenshot of setting the localized app name in the package manifest on Windows.":::

 1. Save your changes.

-## Test localization

-At runtime, your app loads the appropriate localized resources on a per-thread basis, based on the culture specified by the <xref:System.Globalization.CultureInfo.CurrentUICulture> property.

-> [!WARNING]
+> [!IMPORTANT]
-> While it's possible to set the value of <xref:System.Globalization.CultureInfo.CurrentUICulture> in code, the resulting behavior is inconsistent across platforms so this isn't recommended for testing.

-Testing localization is best accomplished by changing your device language in the Settings app on each device.
+> If your *.resw* files are stored in a different assembly to your .NET MAUI app project, you'll have to specify a fully qualified path to your resource name.
+This uses the format `ms-resource:Assembly/ResourceFilename/Resource`.

 ## Right-to-left localization